FoxxMD/multi-scrobbler/docs/configuration.md

 * **Secret Key**
 * **Redirect URL** (if not the default)

+### If no access token is provided...

+After starting multi-scrobbler with credentials in-place open the dashboard (`http://localhost:9078`) and find your Deezer source.
+Click **(Re)authenticate and (re)start polling** to start the login process.
+After login is complete polling will begin automatically.

 ### ENV-Based

 | Environmental Variable     | Required? |            Default             |                    Description                     |